 - 1/2 tsp ground nutmeg

-I love a good spice blend and if you want to make an authentic Pfeffernüsse cookie, then there is no better way then to use the traditional Lebkuchengewürz (gingerbread) spice blend.
+I love a good spice blend and if you want to make an authentic Pfeffernüsse cookie, then there is no better way than to use the traditional Lebkuchengewürz (gingerbread) spice blend.
 In the movie, 100 Foot Journey, Papa accuses the French of being too stingy with their spices.
 Madame Mallory rolls her eyes because, in her traditional opinion, his Indian cooking is excessive.
 They eventually come to realize a compromise that melds their two cultures into a new and unique Michelin star taste.

 All that to say, I hear Papa in my head all the time when I am adding spices to my food.
 He says to not add enough spice is to have “meanness of spirit”.
 Papa continues, “If you have a spice, use it.
 Don’t sprinkle it.
 Spoon it in.”
 I guess Christmastime for me is a time to spoon in all the spices, especially in a spiced gingerbread-like cookie.